open-spaced-repetition/fsrs4anki/README.md

 If you are too worried about privacy, you still have two options.
 - Advanced users can run the script locally using the options mentioned [here](https://github.com/open-spaced-repetition/fsrs4anki/wiki/Advanced-methods-of-optimization).
-- Other users can export their collection with blanked out fields.
+- Other users can export their collection with blanked-out fields.
 To do this, go through the following steps:
     - Take a backup by going to `File → Create Backup` just in case anything goes wrong.
     - Go to `Browse > Notes > Find and Replace`.
     - Type `(.|\n)*` in the "Find" field and keep the "Replace With" field empty.